twilio-labs/plugin-rtc/README.md

 ##### Authentication

 The application token server requires an [authentication mechanism](#twilio-rtcappsvideodeploy---authentication-auth) to be specified when deploying.
-The following section documents each support authentication mechanism.
+The following section documents each supported authentication mechanism.

 ###### Passcode